Dylan3570/Focobo-Support/README.md

 Welcome to the official support page for the Focobo iOS app.

 ## 👋 About Focobo
-FocusMate is your personal procrastination therapist and productivity coach.
+Focobo is your personal procrastination therapist and productivity coach.
 It helps users stay focused, manage daily tasks, and build long-term productive habits through a calming, gamified experience.

 ## 🛠 Support Contact
 If you're experiencing issues or have questions, please contact: